SeyoungKimLab/Ornaments/README.md

 make install
 ```

 This will build an executable at _$HOME/bin/ornaments_.
+If you are facing issues with build dependencies, please cross-reference with the [kallisto installation guide](https://pachterlab.github.io/kallisto/source).

 ## Data
 Example reference transcriptome and transcript annotation files necessary for the helper scripts can be found [here](https://www.gencodegenes.org/human/).